Trying to use Skyscanner to find cheap flights to anywhere? Here’s how to find cheap flights to anywhere using Skyscanner whenever you want to travel.

 It depends on what you are looking for when booking a flight.

-If you are looking for the cheapest flight, it’s hard to beat Skyscanner because it searches hundreds of travel sites to find the lowest prices available.
+If you are looking for the cheapest flight, it’s hard to beat Skyscanner because it searches hundreds of travel sites to find the lowest prices.
 So, it’ll have more options available.

 However, if you prefer a specific airline or services you get, then airlines may be a better option.
 Airlines sometimes offer special discounts or services simply by booking directly with them, and the only way to find them is to check their website.